vippsas/vipps-qr-api/vipps-qr-api.md

 ## QR formats

-The QR code image will be returned as a URL in the response for both otp- and mr-QRs.
-Opening this URL will return the image in the format (and resolution) set in the accept header.
+The QR code image will be returned as a URL in the response for both one-time payment QRs and merchant redirect QRs.
+Opening this URL will return the image in the format and resolution set in the accept header.
 The URL to the image will look like this:
 ```json
 "url":"https://qr-generator-prod-app-service.azurewebsites.net/qr-generator/v1?token=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9...."
 ```
-The URL to the images does not require any authentication, and can be shown wherever you want.
-Note that oneTimePayment QRs eventually will time out - trying to open the URL to the otp-QR image after its expiry while will return a 404.
+The URL to the image does not require any authentication and can be shown wherever you want.
+Note that one-time payment QRs eventually will time out - trying to open the URL to the otp-QR image after its expiry while will return a 404.
 Merchant redirect QRs can be opened forever.

-Below is an example merchant Redirect QR to showcase the design.
+Below is an example merchant redirect QR:
 <p align="center">
   <img src="images/demo-qr.svg" alt="Demo QR" width="250">
 </p>